booch/presentations/cucumber/outline.md

         I want to <perform some action>
         In order to <achieve some goal>
 * Goal should be one of:
-  * Increase Revenue | Reduce Costs | Protect Revenue
+  * Increase Revenue, Reduce Costs, Protect Revenue, Increase Goodwill
   * You might have to pop the "why" stack 5 times to get to the true business value
 * Step definitions convert English to Ruby (or Java)
   * Cucumber compares English strings to Ruby regular expressions